-Nicola: In general I audition roughly 10 to 15 times a week during a busy season from TV to film to commercials to voice over.
+Nicola: In general I audition roughly 10 to 15 times a week during a busy season from TV to film to commercials to print work to voice overs to hosting.
 Betty has certainly kept her promise.
 Whatever you’re looking for, you will find.
 In auditions, I gravitate toward fellow actors that support and encourage one another.

 Q: Do you have a particular workout regimen or diet by which you adhere?

 Nicola: My hubby and I decided to wake up at 6 a.m./6:30 a.m. every morning to work out together six days a week before our day gets going at 9 a.m. or 10 a.m.
 Team Lambo!
 We also say 10 things we are happy and grateful for every morning we wake up and every night before going to bed.